Coder-RD/SQL-Challenge/README.md

 - 🔹 Aggregate Functions
 - 🔹 Average Calculation
 - 🔹 Population Data
+- 🔹 FLOOR()
 - 🔹 Numerical Data Analysis
-- 🔹 FLOOR()
 - 🔹 Rounding Down
 - 🔹 Query Writing

-### 📂 Files Added

-    Day26-SQL/
-    │
-    ├── Average Population.sql
-    └── Screenshot 2026-08-21 143833.png

 ### 💡 Key Concept

 The **Average Population** challenge focuses on calculating the average population of all cities in the `CITY` table.

-The result must be **rounded down to the nearest integer**.
+The result must be rounded down to the nearest integer.

-This challenge provides practice with SQL aggregate functions, particularly `AVG()`, along with rounding down numerical results.

-### 🔑 SQL Concepts Used
+### 🔑 SQL Query Concept

-    SELECT
-    AVG()
-    FLOOR()

-### Example

     SELECT FLOOR(AVG(POPULATION))
     FROM CITY;

-The query calculates the average population of all cities and uses `FLOOR()` to round the result down to the nearest integer.
+The `AVG()` function calculates the average population, while `FLOOR()` rounds the result down to the nearest integer.

 ### 🎯 Learning Outcome

 Through this challenge, I practiced how to:

-- Calculate the average of numerical data.
+- Calculate average numerical data.
-- Use the `AVG()` aggregate function.
+- Use the `AVG()` function.
 - Use the `FLOOR()` function.
-- Round calculated values down.
+- Round values down.
 - Analyze population data.
-- Combine SQL functions in a single query.
+- Combine multiple SQL functions.

-- Improve SQL query-writing skills.
+### 📂 Files Added

+    Day26-SQL/
+    ├── Average Population.sql
+    └── Screenshot 2026-08-21 143833.png

+### ✅ Status

+**Completed 🎉**

+---

+## 🆕 Day 27 – Japan Population

+### 🎯 Challenge

+**Japan Population**

+### 💻 Platform

+**HackerRank**

+### 🗄️ Language

+**SQL**

+### 📚 Concepts Practiced

+- 🔹 SELECT
+- 🔹 SUM()
+- 🔹 WHERE
+- 🔹 Filtering Data
+- 🔹 Aggregate Functions
+- 🔹 Population Analysis
+- 🔹 Conditional Filtering
+- 🔹 Query Writing

+### 📂 Files Added

+    Day27-SQL/
+    ├── Japan Population.sql
+    └── Screenshot 2026-08-22 164453.png

+### 💡 Key Concept

+The **Japan Population** challenge focuses on calculating the total population of cities located in Japan.

+The `SUM()` aggregate function is used to calculate the total population, while the `WHERE` clause filters the records using the required country code.

+### 🔑 SQL Query Concept

+    SELECT SUM(POPULATION)
+    FROM CITY
+    WHERE COUNTRYCODE = 'JPN';

+### 🎯 Learning Outcome

+Through this challenge, I practiced how to:

+- Calculate total population using `SUM()`.
+- Filter records using `WHERE`.
+- Work with country-specific data.
+- Perform aggregate calculations.
+- Analyze population data.
+- Combine filtering and aggregate functions.

 ### 📊 Data Analysis

-The challenge demonstrates how SQL can be used to perform statistical calculations on datasets.
+This challenge demonstrates how SQL can be used to extract meaningful information from structured datasets by combining filtering conditions with aggregate functions.

-The `CITY` table contains population information, and SQL aggregate functions can be used to calculate meaningful insights from that data.

 ### ✅ Status